zachsnow/django-tumblr-reader/README.rst

-Django Tumblr Reader is really just a lightweight wrapper around jquery.tumblr-reader.js, which comes packaged with Django Tumblr Reader, and which can be easily used without Django.
+Django Tumblr Reader is really just a lightweight wrapper around jquery.tumblr-reader.js, which comes packaged with Django Tumblr Reader, and which can be used without Django, if you prefer.

 Usage
 -----